 Writing in Key Stage 1

 As above, in Key Stage 1 children attend a daily Literacy lesson delivered using the Read Write Inc. Phonics programme, which supports them in letter formation, spelling and composition as well as reading.
 They continue to build their knowledge of the alphabetic code (graphemes used to represent each of the speech sounds) and have the opportunity to write in every Read Write Inc. lesson.
 They practice handwriting each day and continue to be exposed to adventurous vocabulary, which they are encouraged to use when writing independently.
-When children have completed the Read Write Inc. Phonics programme they move on to Literacy lessons supported by the Read Write Inc. Literacy and Language scheme of work, which they will also go on to use throughout Key Stage 2.
+When children have completed the Read Write Inc. Phonics programme they move on to Literacy lessons following our school Writing curriculum, which they will also go on to use throughout Key Stage 2.
 This ensures a smooth transition into the type of Literacy lessons children will encounter as they move up a phase.

 Writing in Key Stage 2

 In Key Stage 2, pupils continue to develop their transcription skills so that they are able to write down ideas fluently.
 This includes being able to spell quickly and accurately but also depends on fluent and legible handwriting.
 Children also build on their composition skills, articulating their ideas and structuring them coherently for a reader.
 This requires an awareness of the audience, purpose and context and an increasingly wide knowledge of vocabulary and grammar.
 Alongside this, they will be taught how to plan, revise and evaluate their writing.